Dune short stories: "Dune: The Waters of Kanly"

+Adaptation

+In May 2022, Boom!
+Studios began a 4 issue comic adaptation of The Waters of Kanly written by the original authors Brian Herbert and Kevin J. Anderson.
+It concluded in August 2022.

 "Dune: Blood of the Sardaukar"

-"Dune: Blood of the Sardaukar", by Brian Herbert and Kevin J. Anderson, was published on March 19, 2019 in the anthology Unfettered III, edited by Shawn Speakman.
+"Blood of the Sardaukar", by Brian Herbert and Kevin J. Anderson, was published on March 19, 2019 in the anthology Unfettered III, edited by Shawn Speakman.
 On July 28, 2021, a graphic novel adaptation was released.
-The story will be collected again in the forthcoming collection Sands of Dune, which will release on June 28, 2022.
+The story was later included in the collection Sands of Dune, released on June 28, 2022.

 "Dune: Blood of the Sardaukar" takes place during the events of Frank Herbert's novel Dune.
-It follows the child of a betrayed nobleman who is trained one of the Emperor's Sardaukar warriors.
+It follows the child of a betrayed nobleman who is trained as one of the Emperor's Sardaukar warriors.

+Adaptation

+In July 2021, Boom!
+Studios published a one-shot comic adaptation of Blood of the Sardaukar written by the original authors Brian Herbert and Kevin J. Anderson.

 "Dune: The Edge of a Crysknife"

-"Dune: The Edge of a Crysknife", by Brian Herbert and Kevin J. Anderson, was published on June 28, 2022 in the collection Sands of Dune.
+"The Edge of a Crysknife", by Brian Herbert and Kevin J. Anderson, was published on June 28, 2022 in the collection Sands of Dune.
 An excerpt was published on the Tor/Forge blog on April 16, 2022.

 The story takes place before the events of the Prelude to Dune trilogy.
 It is a prequel novella about the Fremen woman who will become the Shadout Mapes.

 "Dune: Imperial Court"

-"Dune: Imperial Court", by Brian Herbert and Kevin J. Anderson, was published on June 28, 2022 in the collection Sands of Dune.
+"Imperial Court", by Brian Herbert and Kevin J. Anderson, was published on June 28, 2022 in the collection Sands of Dune.

 The story is set 10,000 years before the events in Frank Herbert's novel Dune, and not long after the events of the prequel novel Navigators of Dune by Brian Herbert and Kevin J. Anderson.
 It explores more of what brought about the blood feud between the Atreides and Harkonnens.